-I was working in Private Practice and also in an agency as a Trauma Psychotherapist in the Sexual Abuse field in Auckland and I became well versed in working with trauma.
-I became registered under ACC to subcontract work for them.
-I applied and then qualified as a member of the New Zealand Association of Psychotherapists.
-(NZAP)
+Working in Private Practice and in an agency as a Trauma Psychotherapist in the Sexual Abuse field in Auckland, I became well versed in working with trauma.
+I became an ACC registered therapist.
+Already a member of the New Zealand Association of Counsellors (NZAC), I also qualified as a member of the New Zealand Association of Psychotherapists.
+(NZAP).

-In 2010 I returned to AUT University to undertake and complete a 60 point Post Graduate Certificate in Health Science in Clinical Supervision.
-This training updated my prior supervisors training and I started working as a Supervisor for other trainee Psychotherapists. .
+In 2010 I returned to AUT, where I completed a Postgraduate Certificate in Health Science in Clinical Supervision.
+This updated my prior supervisors training and enabled me to work more effectively as a Supervisor for other trainee Psychotherapists.

-In 2011 I was employed by AUT to both co teach the Psychoanalytic Psychotherapy year one paper and also to supervise individuals and small groups of trainee students.
-I enjoyed the supervision work but not so much the teaching so I turned down the offer to teach this paper the following year but continued to supervise students for them over the next few years.
+In 2011 I was employed by AUT to both co-teach the Psychoanalytic Psychotherapy year one paper and supervise individuals and small groups of trainee students.
+I enjoyed the supervision work, but not so much the teaching so I turned down the offer to teach this paper the following year.
+I continued to supervise students for AUT over the next few years.

-So as you can see I have a long history of working in Counselling, Psychotherapy and Supervision.
-I have laid this out to help you become familiarised with my background and to help you feel confident that I have both sufficient training and experience.
-I really enjoy working with people and find it deeply satisfying occupation.
-I have learnt a lot from the people I work with and this continues today.
+As you can see I have a long history of working in Counselling, Psychotherapy and Supervision.
+The reason for sharing this is to help you feel confident that I have both sufficient training and experience.
+I find it a privilege and greatly satisfying to work with people at a deep level.
+An added joy is that to this day I continue to learn a lot from the people I work with.

-I am currently a Registered Psychotherapist (PBANZ) and also a member of both the New Zealand Association of Psychotherapists (NZAP) and the International Association of Relational Psychoanalytic Psychotherapy (IARPP) I am committed to meeting the requirements of these professional bodies in order to attain my yearly practising certificate.
-I adhere to the code of ethics for NZAP which includes a complaints procedure.
+I am currently a Registered Psychotherapist (PBANZ) and also a member of the New Zealand Association of Psychotherapists (NZAP) Psychoanalytic Psychotherapy.
+I am committed to meeting the requirements of these professional bodies in order to attain my yearly practising certificate.
+I adhere to the code of ethics for NZAP.